 Autophagy is a process by which the cell can maintain and recycle its components.

 The dual role of autophagy

-In normal cells, these functions are cytoprotective and, in the least, helps maintain the integrity of the tissue or organs by removing damaged cells.
+In normal cells, these functions are cytoprotective and, at the least, help maintain the integrity of the tissue or organs by removing damaged cells.
 The broad span of functions lends itself to speculations about how autophagy contributes to cancer development and progression.
-Indeed, in the context of cancer, the same cytoprotective functions of autophagy can be harmful to the body.
+Indeed, in the context of cancer, the same cytoprotective functions of autophagy can harm the body.
 For instance, autophagy maintains the inside of the cell by removing damaged parts, which could help the cancerous cell divide indefinitely.
 Similarly, autophagy could provide energy for metabolically demanding processes such as the transitioning of cancer cells to more aggressive or metastatic forms.

 Signaling cell death and metabolic changes

 Autophagy is linked to several key signaling pathways in the cell.
 These pathways help autophagy respond to the outside environment and changes in the inside state of the cell.
 Several of these pathways are hijacked in cancer cells to gain independence from the outside signaling and direct the cell energy to unlimited growth.
 The autophagy-triggered apoptosis is one example of a signaling pathway that is amenable to modifications in cancer since cancer cells can evade it continuously.
 Changes in metabolism in cancer cells are also a suspect for involving autophagy, which is tightly linked to the availability of nutrients.
 These pathways and others are among the apparent targets for modification in cancer development and therapy.

 Inhibiting autophagy as cancer therapy